 However, the hallways are actually a very important part of your home and should be given some special attention.
 They are a unique area in your home where you can easily add a little extra spark and treat your interior design a bit differently from the other less important parts of the house.

-When you look at hallways, they may seem as dull and boring as they are full of functional items like a coat rack, mail station, umbrella holder and the like.
+When you look at hallways, they may seem as dull as they are full of functional items like a coat rack, mail station, umbrella holder, and the like.

-And you might not think there is a single thing you can change about your hallways to make it look more special. (the hallway hallway lighting ideas that is)
+And you might not think there is a single thing you can change about your hallways to make them look more special.

 But if you ask someone who has a well-decorated hallway, you might be surprised about the many choices you can make.

-Not only you can select a new wall color or door color, you can also add little additional things that can really unleash the “wow” factor of your hallways.
+Not only can you select a new wall color or door color, but you can also add little additional things that can unleash the “wow” factor of your hallways.

-One important thing when it comes to hallway lighting ideas is picking the ideal lighting source for your hallways.
+One important thing when it comes to hallway decoration ideas is picking the ideal lighting for your hallways.